WesR/Halcyon/README.md

 ```

 ### CLI usage
-halcyon can be called from the CLI to do some managment of the account.
+halcyon can be called from the CLI to do some managment of the account. \
 See the readme with `python3 -m halcyon -h`
+Right now it can be used to
+1. generate a new token
+2. decode an existing token
+3. revoke a single token
+4. revoke all tokens

 ```
 usage: halcyon [-h] [-s SERVER] [-u USERNAME] [-p PASSWORD] [--include-password] [--decode DECODE] [--pretty] [--revoke REVOKE] [--revoke-all-tokens REVOKE_ALL_TOKENS]